 Shade any CAPE and hatch any CIN.

-Find and record the convective temperature (Tc).
+The convective temperature (Tc).

-Part IV: Skew-T/ln-p diagram Interpretation Continued (Graduate Students Only; 10 pts)
+Part IV: Skew-T/ln-p Diagram Interpretation, Continued (Graduate Students Only; 10 pts)

-Using the Skew-T/ln-p diagram below for MPX:
+Using the Skew-T/ln-p diagram for MPX on the next page: (1.5 pts each)

-Record all layers of warm and cold air advection (Write as: CAA: 925-700 hPa)
+Record all layers of warm- and cold-air advection (Write as: CAA: 925-700 hPa).

-The vertical layer of the inversion nearest the surface (e.g., 850-775 hPa)
+The vertical layer of the inversion nearest the surface (e.g., 850-775 hPa):

 Layers that could potentially have clouds.
 (Write as: Clouds: 925-850 hPa)

-The height of the tropopause (hPa level)
+The pressure level at which the tropopause is located (in hPa):

-On the day of the Skew-T/ln-p diagram for MPX below precipitation was following, from the list below select what type of precipitation is occurring and explain why you chose that precipitation type.
+Precipitation was falling at the time of the Skew-T/ln-p diagram for MPX.
+From the list, below select what type of precipitation is occurring and explain why you chose that precipitation type.
+(4 pts)

 Freezing Rain